The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 ENTRIES FOR PHOTOGRAPHY CLASSES

-Photographs can be any size, in colour or mono and on the theme: Our Wonderful World
+Photographs can be any size, in colour or mono.

 CERTIFICATES AND COMMENTS SHEETS

 Please see page 10 of the Syllabus.
-These will be presented at the Festival Concert on Saturday, 1 December at 6pm.
+These will be presented at the Festival Concert on Saturday, 30 November 2019.

 Please read the rules carefully, especially the General Information for Competitors.

-Please note that as the final date for entries this year is Friday 5th October 2018.
-Absolutely no late entries will be accepted.
+Please note that as the final date for entries this year is Friday 4th October 2019 absolutely no late entries will be accepted.